-NOTE: ALL orders to FSBD must be entered through the Textbook Management Program only, even if internal funds are used.
-FSBD will not process any orders from SDCC except those electronically transmitted by the above process.
+NOTE: ALL FSBD orders may only be entered through the Textbook Management Program, even those using Internal Funds.
+FSBD will not process any orders except those electronically transmitted by the above process.

-ENTERING FSBD ORDERS USING TEXTBOOK MANAGEMENT SYSTEM
+ENTERING FSBD ORDERS USING TEXTBOOK MANAGEMENT SYSTEM SCREENS A17 - A21